berabotsmd/Goku-v3/README.md

 The *GOKU-V3* is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the *𝑩𝑼𝑮𝑨𝑻𝑻𝑰*  to enhance your Whatsapp more enjoyable ☣Powered by King Marisel
+Enjoy the diverse features of the *Goku-v3*  to enhance your Whatsapp more enjoyable ☣Powered by Bruce Bera
 .
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>